The Highlights of Snæfellsness peninsula

 Around the Snæfellsjökull, there are a lot of stories and legends.
 It is believed that the volcano has special spiritual energy; also people believe that is a source of mysticism and mystery.
 The Snæfellsjökull is also the subject of many folkloric stories and it is mentioned in Snæfellsáss saga by Bárðar who wrote this saga in the late 14th Century.
 The saga tells the story of a creature half-human half-troll named Bárður, who became the “guardian spirit of Snæfellsjökull’.
 Along with this story, some people believe that the rock formations that are near Snæfellsjökull are trolls who were touched by the sunlight and became petrified.
 Other people believe that in those rock formations are living elves that are hiding from people.

 The belief about the mystical powers that mountain has, gathered around in 1993 thousands of people who believed that on the mountain will be an alien landing.
 Even a crew from CNN came there.
-Of course, the evening didn’t bring any alien landing but the place remains for many a special and mystical center.
+Of course, the evening didn’t bring any alien landing but the place remains for many a special and mystical centre.

 Besides its mystical significance, the volcano was also the subject of famous international writing.
-The volcano was the entrance to the center of the earth in the Jules Verne classic novel “Journey to the Centre of the Earth”.
+The volcano was the entrance to the centre of the earth in the Jules Verne classic novel “Journey to the Centre of the Earth”.
 The Snæfellsjökull appeared on a Czech writing ‘Blind Birds’ that is written by the science fiction writer Ludvík Souček and also in an Icelandic novel, ‘Under the Glacier’ written by Halldór Laxness.

 Add this mystical place to your bucket list and experience a spiritual journey on one of the most mysterious sites in the world.